Mesolatido/discord-js-bot-guide/samples/welcome_message_every_x_users.md

 });
 ```

 But wait, where do we welcome users?
-That's done in `serverNewMember`, when the count reaches the number you want:
+That's done in `guildMemberAdd`, when the count reaches the number you want:

 ```js
 bot.on("guildMemberAdd", (member) => {